-- To elect three directors to serve as Class I directors for a three-year term to expire at the 2022 annual meeting of stockholders; - The ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - Transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- To elect two directors to serve as Class II directors for a three-year term to expire at the 2023 annual meeting of stockholders; - To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The three directors up for re-election are: Sheila Gujrathi, M.D., Kristina Burow, and Thomas Daniel, M.D.
+The two directors up for re-election are: Joshua Bilenker, M.D., and Faheem

-The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" proposal 2.
+The Board of Directors of the Company recommends a vote "FOR" the two nominees for director in proposal 1 and "FOR" proposal 2.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" proposal 2.
+If no direction is made but the proxy card is signed, this proxy will be voted "FOR" all nominees for director and "FOR" proposal 2.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.